tsmtzs/humanSoundSculpture/CONTRIBUTING.md

 	except from very simple issues.
 	We use one branch per bug/feature.
 To name these branches we follow the next scheme: the string `topic/` is followed by a more specific description.
-E.x. to add some `CSS` improvements we might name the new branch as `topic/css-enhancements`. `topic/` branches should be merged only to `develop`.
+E.x. to add some `CSS` improvements we might name the new branch as `topic/css-enhancements`.
+	If you would like to add a performance in [PERFORMANCES](PERFORMANCES.md), please, create a branch with the name `topic/addPerformance`.
+In this branch we commit changes *only* to [PERFORMANCES](PERFORMANCES.md). `topic/`
+	branches should be merged to `develop`.
 Commit messages start with a one line short description.
 We prefer to not end the first line of a commit message with a period.